lupyuen/nuttx-star64/README.md

 StarFive #
 ```

+OK the Display Controller Registers are still missing, let's poke the Clock and Reset Registers...

-# Clocks and Resets for Star64 JH7110 Display Controller
+# Clock and Reset Registers for Star64 JH7110 Display Controller

 TODO